CalebFunderburk/Hydrangea/README.md

 ### Placeholder Content

-Cook It! and Wicked Wizard 3 are simply placeholders until I finish more projects to fill in the space.
-Using these placeholders help by making future updates easier.
+Run Buddy, Cook It!, and Wicked Wizard are simply placeholders until I finish more projects to fill in these spaces.
+Using these placeholders help by making future updates easier to implement.

 ### Photo Credits

 - profile-pic.jpg by Dilon Ballard
 - leaves.jpg, wizard.jpg, & food.jpg were provided by pixabay.com
+- run-buddy.png is a screenshot of a project I worked in Coding Boot Camp

 ## Screenshot